syncfusion-content/xamarin-docs/Xamarin/Image-Editor/ToolbarCustomization.md

 ![SfImageEditor](ImageEditor_images/Toolbaritemvisibiliy.png)

-## To hide/show the delete button
+## To hide or show the delete button

-You can show or hide the delete button which employed in deleting the selected shapes added in image editor with the help of `IsDeleteButtonVisible` property in ToolbarSettings.
+You can show or hide the delete button, which employed in deleting the selected shapes added in image editor with the help of IsDeleteButtonVisible property in ToolbarSettings.

-Setting false to this property will never show the delete button.
-On setting true, delete button will get enabled on selecting the shapes.
+Setting false for this property will never show the delete button.
+On setting true, delete button will get enabled by selecting the shapes.

 {% tabs %}